 The ecosystems of the Arctic, particularly in the Arctic Ocean, transcend political boundaries.
 Ecosystems and migration patterns cross international borders, making collaboration among Arctic states essential for management and governance.
 The need to work together is intensified by the sparse population and limited resources of the region.

-It is the primary forum for Arctic issues that cannot be managed by any single country.
 The Council also recognizes the critically important role of Arctic indigenous peoples, by creating a unique role for them as Permanent Participants.

 WWF is the only circumpolar environmental non-governmental organization with observer status on the Arctic Council.
 This means WWF can attend Arctic Council meetings, propose projects, and present our views.
 We have an invaluable opportunity to collaborate with leaders and experts making critical decisions that will shape the future of the Arctic.

 More about our work on oil and gas